JayV3e/aws-hands-on/README.md

 ## External Data

-- [ ] Create a DynamoDB table and experiment with loading and retrieving data manually, then do the same via a script on your local machine.
+- [x] Create a DynamoDB table and experiment with loading and retrieving data manually, then do the same via a script on your local machine.

+## I used ansible because I couldn't get around codeDeploy
+## TODO: Check how to do it with code deploy

 - [ ] Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS DynamoDB table.
 (Hint: EC2 Instance Role)
 - [ ] Checkpoint: Your HA/AutoScaled website can now load/save data to a database between users and sessions
 - [ ] Automate in terraform